Composed by Eddie Finckel and Gene Krupa; arranged by Eddie Finckel, with assistance from Dick Taylor.

 Recorded by Glen Gray and the Casa Loma Orchestra for Capitol Records in 1960 in Hollywood, California.

 The music: This performance is a great example of a band of veteran virtuoso swing musicians totally and completely capturing the spirit of the original recording.
 It is captured in superb high-fidelity stereophonic sound.
 In this performance, one can clearly hear the lovely trombone parts and counterlines, which were created in the original Krupa arrangement by one of Gene’s trombonists, Dick Taylor.
 The rest of Eddie Finckel’s composition and arrangement is also played and presented beautifully.
-Nick Fatool, himself one of the greatest drummers to emerge from the swing era, plays Krups’a drum parts, and Conrad Gozzo plays the lead trumpet and brilliant high-register trumpet solo.
+Nick Fatool (shown at left), himself one of the greatest drummers to emerge from the swing era, plays Krups’a drum parts, and Conrad Gozzo (shown above right) plays the lead trumpet and brilliant high-register trumpet solo.
 When Goz plays solo, his friend Pete Candoli picks up the trumpet lead for a few bars.

 Both recordings presented in this post were digitally remastered by Mike Zirpolo.